SWP Documentation & Guides

 Verifying Webhook Signatures (Python)

-import hmac, hashlib def verify_webhook(payload_body, signature_header, webhook_secret): expected = hmac.new( webhook_secret.encode("utf-8"), payload_body, hashlib.sha256 ).hexdigest() return hmac.compare_digest(expected, signature_header)
+import hmac, hashlib def verify_webhook(payload_body, signature_header, webhook_secret): # signature_header is the X-IdeaPhase-Signature value: "sha256=<hex>" received = signature_header.split("=", 1)[-1] expected = hmac.new( webhook_secret.encode("utf-8"), payload_body, hashlib.sha256 ).hexdigest() return hmac.compare_digest(expected, received)

 Agent-to-Agent Proof Sharing